krzysztof-szot/entra-identity-access-lab/docs/access-matrix.md

 # Access Matrix

-This document describes the identities, administrative roles and security groups used in the Baltic Finance Lab.
+This document describes the identities, administrative roles, security groups and application access model used in the Baltic Finance Lab.

 ## Workforce Users